-During 2022/23 the Association has continued to deliver on its partnership obligations with Local Authorities and Parish Councils and enhance its reputation as a primary provider of rural homes.
+During 2023/24 the Association has continued to deliver on its partnership obligations with Local Authorities and Parish Councils and enhance its reputation as a primary provider of rural homes.

 The Association has continued to deliver on its Business Plan and growth objectives.
 This is despite the challenging operating environment, and restrictions in capital subsidy.
-This has resulted in increased investment of the Association's own resources in new schemes.
-During the year the Association completed 28 homes in the four villages of Nassington, Norton, Lilbourne and Little Addington.
+This has resulted in increased investment of the Association's own resources in upgrading the condition of its homes as well as supporting new homes to be built.